Mark Chmura: Legal trouble

-On April 8, 2000 Chmura was accused of sexually assaulting the 17-year-old babysitter of his children.
+On April 8, 2000, Chmura was accused of sexually assaulting the 17-year-old babysitter of his children.
 Chmura was tried but found not guilty of all charges.
 Two days after being acquitted of child enticement and third-degree sexual assault, Chmura acknowledged that his behavior at a post-prom party "wasn't something a married man should do."

 Post-football career

 In 2004, Chmura began hosting a Sunday morning Packers pregame show on ESPN 540 in Milwaukee and is still presently hosting the show each week.
-As of 2019, he also hosts The Show with Gabe Neitzel during weekday mornings on WAUK.
-The Show tackles a variety of Wisconsin sports topics.
+In 2019, he began hosting the Gabe & Chewy Show with Gabe Neitzel during weekday mornings on WAUK.
+In 2020 the station moved to 94.5 WKTI in a format switch and they added sportscaster and Marquette University alum Jen Lada to create the Jen, Gabe, & Chewy show which still airs as of 2023.

 From 2005 to 2009, Chmura worked as a research assistant for the Boyle Law Group.
 He was also an assistant football coach at Waukesha West High School, where his son, Dylan, played tight end, and son Dyson also played at Waukesha West.
 Dylan also played for Michigan State University.
 In 2017, Chmura was hired as the offensive coordinator of Greenfield High School under head coach Keith Ringelberg.

-In 2010, Mark Chmura was inducted into the Packer Hall of Fame.
+In 2010, Chmura was inducted into the Packers Hall of Fame.

-In 2011, Chmura married his wife.
 He resides in Wisconsin with his family.
 Along with his wife, he owned a chain of auto collision repair businesses.
 In 2020, these businesses were sold.